ibm-cloud-docs/storage-scale/destroying-resources.md

 You can monitor the log files to view the deletion progress of all {{site.data.keyword.cloud_notm}} resources.
 {: note}

-## Destroying resources using Schematics Python API
+## Destroying resources by using Schematics Python API
 {: #deleting-resources-api}
 {: api}